Chicago Transit Authority (album): Recording and production

-Because of dealings between the recording company and the group's producer, James William Guercio, the group's studio time was limited to only five days of basic tracking and five days of overdubbing by the recording company.
-According to Guercio, the album was "done 8-track."
+Because of dealings between the record company and the group's producer, James William Guercio, the group's studio time was limited by the record company to only five days of basic tracking and five days of overdubbing.
+The band recorded their parts from midnight to 8 a.m. as Simon & Garfunkel had been booked for the same recording studio for the remainder of the day.
+According to Guercio, the album was done on an 8-track console.

-According to band member Walter Parazaider, when the group went into the studio to record the album, they " 'found out we knew very little about what we were doing. ...
-The first song was “Does Anybody Really Know What Time It Is?”
-We tried to record it as a band, live, all of us in the studio at once.' " Finally it was decided that drums, bass, keyboard, and guitars would be recorded first, and then the horns and vocals.
+According to band member Walter Parazaider, when the group went into the studio to record the album, they "found out we knew very little about what we were doing. ...
+The first song was "Does Anybody Really Know What Time It Is?"
+We tried to record it as a band, live, all of us in the studio at once."
+Finally it was decided that drums, bass, keyboard, and guitars would be recorded first, and then the horns and vocals.

 Artwork

-The cover design for the album is called "Painted Shingle" on the group's official web site.
-The inside jacket features individual photos of each band member, which reviewer Peter Morelli notes, "For a band deliberately constructed to be a leaderless democracy, Robert Lamm (far right, standing) sure stands out in the band photos!"
+The cover design for the album is called "Painted Shingle" on the group's official website, and was designed by Nick Fasciano.
+The inside jacket features individual photos of each band member, which reviewer Paul Morelli notes, "For a band deliberately constructed to be a leaderless democracy, Robert Lamm (far right, standing) sure stands out in the band photos!"